Best Solar Design Software in India for 2026

 5. OpenSolar

-OpenSolar is the only free solar design software option on this list.
+OpenSolar is the only genuinely free-to-start solar design software on this list.
 Version 3.0, released in late 2025, expanded from a design tool into an integrated platform with CRM, pipeline management, and proposal generation.
-It is free to use because OpenSolar earns revenue through hardware and financing partnerships rather than subscriptions.
-For small Indian residential installers who need to get professional proposals out without a software budget, OpenSolar is a legitimate starting point.
+The core design, proposal, and CRM workflow remains free, monetised through hardware and financing partnerships rather than subscriptions, though as of April 2026 API access and third-party app connectors carry separate charges.

-The limitations become material as volume grows.
-India-specific compliance parameters (PM Surya Ghar, ALMM, DISCOM formats) require manual configuration.
-Automated BOE is not a native feature.
+The limitations that remain material as volume grows: India-specific compliance parameters, PM Surya Ghar, ALMM, DISCOM formats, require manual configuration.
 The roadmap is influenced by partner hardware integrations rather than purely by EPC operational needs.
 For EPCs scaling rapidly, the manual overhead of OpenSolar's India customisation typically justifies switching to a purpose-built platform.

 Strengths